yutsuku/discord-personal-storage-bot/README.md

 ### Common questions and issues
+* Q: What files can I upload?
+* A: This bot will upload any file as long as Discord allows it, keep in mind file limits (around 8MiB as of 2021).
+For best experience use multi part archive with password.

 * Q: Why my files are stripped of original name or other characters?
 * A: Incomplete Discord API, nothing can be done about it at this moment.
 See https://github.com/discord/discord-api-docs/issues/2102 for details

+* Q: How do I download files uploaded by bot on another machine?
+* A: See `extras/download.ps1` for Windows users, you will need to adjust it to fit your needs